Philadelphia Property Management

 Evictions: To typically win an eviction in Philadelphia, you need to have the following: a Certificate of Rental Suitability, Partner for Good Housing Handbook, Philadelphia Housing License, Notice to Vacate, and Lease.
 You may only file on the months where you had an active rental license.
 You’ll notice most of these were listed in the above section.

-Technology: SlateHouse was honored to be a featured speaker at the Mid Atlantic Summit in Philadelphia, put on by Dave Van Horn, to cover the evolving role of technology in property management.
+Technology: SlateHouse was honored to be a featured speaker at multiple local real estate expos including the Mid Atlantic Summit in Philadelphia, put on by Dave Van Horn, and the Philadelphia REIA, led by Nick Tang, to cover the evolving role of technology in property management.

 BiggerPockets: SlateHouse is also a guest blogger at BiggerPockets covering technology in the real estate space.